Late Ordovician mass extinction: Ecological impacts

 The Late Ordovician mass extinction followed the Great Ordovician Biodiversification Event (GOBE), one of the largest surges of increasing biodiversity in the geological and biological history of the Earth.
 At the time of the extinction, most complex multicellular organisms lived in the sea, and the only evidence of life on land are rare spores from small early land plants.

 At the time of the extinction, around 100 marine families became extinct, covering about 49% of genera (a more reliable estimate than species).
 The brachiopods and bryozoans were strongly impacted, along with many of the trilobite, conodont and graptolite families.
 The extinction was divided into two major extinction pulses.
 The first pulse occurred at the base of the global Metabolograptus extraordinarius graptolite biozone, which marks the end of the Katian stage and the start of the Hirnantian stage.
 The second pulse of extinction occurred in the later part of the Hirnantian stage, coinciding with the Metabolograptus persculptus zone.
 Each extinction pulse affected different groups of animals and was followed by a rediversification event.
 Statistical analysis of marine losses at this time suggests that the decrease in diversity was mainly caused by a sharp increase in extinctions, rather than a decrease in speciation.

 Following such a major loss of diversity, Silurian communities were initially less complex and broader niched.
+Nonetheless, in South China, warm-water benthic communities with complex trophic webs thrived immediately following LOME.
 Highly endemic faunas, which characterized the Late Ordovician, were replaced by faunas that were amongst the most cosmopolitan in the Phanerozoic, biogeographic patterns that persisted throughout most of the Silurian.
-The Late Ordovician mass extinction had few of the long-term ecological impacts associated with the Permian–Triassic and Cretaceous–Paleogene extinction events.
+LOME had few of the long-term ecological impacts associated with the Permian–Triassic and Cretaceous–Paleogene extinction events.
+Furthermore, biotic recovery from LOME proceeded at a much faster rate than it did after the Permian–Triassic extinction.
 Nevertheless, a large number of taxa disappeared from the Earth over a short time interval, eliminating and altering the relative diversity and abundance of certain groups.
 The Cambrian-type evolutionary fauna nearly died out, and was unable to rediversify after the extinction.